ucl-pond/pySuStaIn/README.md

 Troubleshooting
 ============
-If the above install breaks, you may have some inteferring packages installed.
+If the above install breaks, you may have some interfering packages installed.
 One way around this would be to create a new [Anaconda](https://www.anaconda.com) environment that uses Python 3.7, then activate it and repeat the installation steps above.
 To do this, download and install Anaconda, then run:

 ```
 conda create  --name sustain_env python=3.7